 Setup of the device involves multiple steps.
 The steps are straightforward, but this is a high-security device.
 You cannot skip or fool around with the setup process.
 It does feel a bit complicated, and beginners can get confused.

 First of all, you have to connect the device to your computer using the USB.
 Then a visit to the myTREZOR website will get things rolling.
 An automated process is initiated, and you are asked to download a Chrome browser plugin.
 Once the plugin is opened, you have to input the PIN the device generates and displays on its screen.

 After this, you have to write down a 24-word password, or seed.
-The device randomly generates this seed for you.
-You will need this seed to recover your cryptocurrency stored on Trezor if the original device is destroyed/lost/stolen.
-This seed is your backup.
-So you have to be extra careful about safely storing this seed.
-Trezor provides a paper to write this seed down.
+The device randomly generates this recovery phrase for you.
+You will need this recovery phrase to get access to your cryptocurrency stored on Trezor if the original device is destroyed/lost/stolen.
+This recovery phrase is your backup.
+So you have to be extra careful about safely storing this recovery seed.
+Trezor One provides a paper to write this recovery seed down.
 You should either store this paper in a safe or use a durable metal device instead, like the Billfodl.

 Usability, on the other hand, is effortless.
 You need to input your PIN everytime you want to make a transaction.
 Also, you have to authorize the transaction with the press of a button on the device.

-The Ledger S Nano is another hardware wallet with a built-in screen.
+Not completely open source, the Ledger Nano is another hardware wallet with a built-in screen.
 It is slightly cheaper than Trezor, and also has a different design and architecture inside.
 The device is available online at the manufacturer website.
 So it is highly recommended that you buy it from official channels only.